 NAMDAPHA NATIONAL PARK

 Namdapha National Park is situated at the southeastern tip of Arunachal Pradesh and bounded by the international boundary with Myanmar to the south and east.
-Due to great altitudinal variation, diverse habitats occur in the area, from tropical wet evergreen in the lower areas to subtropical and temperate forests, to alpine region in the higher mountains.
 The BNHS camp will be at low altitude and there is no strenuous trekking involved.
+All walks are on plain forest roads.

 Walking in the dense evergreen forests is truly an unforgettable experience, one can see birds like five species of hornbills namely Brown, Rufous-necked, Great Pied, Oriental Pied, and Wreathed Hornbill; White-bellied Heron, Pied Falconet, Greater and Lesser Necklaced Laughingthrush; Sultan Tit.
 In addition, mammals like Hoolock Gibbon and Yellow-throated Marten can also be seen.
 The Northeast is a butterfly watcher’s paradise and Namdapha attracts many butterflies like White Dragontail, Popinjay, Great Windmill, Powdered Baron, Punchinello, Common Lascar, Red-base Jezebel, Staff Sergeants, Archduke, Purple Emperor, Fluffy Tit, Great Nawab, Variegated Rajahs and many more.

-The camp will be led by Mr. Isaac Kehimkar renowned butterfly expert and author of “The Book of Indian Butterflies”, who is, as you will soon discover, an avid lepidopterist and entomologist He will also give tips on how to observe and how to take photographs of these fascinating insects.
+The camp will be led by Mr. Isaac Kehimkar renowned butterfly expert and author of “The Book of Indian Butterflies”.
+He will also give tips on how to observe and how to take photographs of these fascinating insects.

 Dates: 9th – 16th October 2014